spine

 If you have foot weakness or your pain is not improving after a few weeks, don't ignore it.
 Early intervention can prevent permanent nerve damage.

 Concerned about your MRI report?
-Book an appointment with Dr. Sayuj Krishnan for a detailed evaluation and second opinion.
+Book a spine consultation with Dr. Sayuj Krishnan for a detailed evaluation, or explore slip disc treatment options in Hyderabad before symptoms worsen.

 Ready to Take the Next Step?